voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

     it might be best to start with a game engine instead.
 {% end %}

-Also, decide early on if you want your voxels to be destructible/editable by the user/player during play, since many optimizations depend on knowing this fact; making the switch later is *very* annoying.
+Also, you *should* decide early on, whether or not you want your voxels to be destructible/editable by the user/player.
+Some optimizations can only be done during development-time, instead of runtime, due to the soft realtime constraints of videogames; making the switch later is *very* annoying.

-#### Minecraft Clone?
+###### Minecraft Clone?

 If you *do* intend to create a voxel-based videogame, there is something **you should be immediately and acutely aware of**:

 No matter what you do, your game *will* inevitably be compared to Minecraft... and that's okay!
-Copying and [remixing](https://www.youtube.com/watch?v=MZ2GuvUWaP8) other peoples ideas, has been happening for quite literally *thousands of years*, across *all* creative disciplines!
+Copying and [remixing](https://www.youtube.com/watch?v=MZ2GuvUWaP8) other peoples ideas has been happening for, quite literally, *thousands of years* across ***all*** creative disciplines!

-Nothing these days is truly original, so don't worry about it and just create what *you* like!
+*Nothing* these days is truly original, so don't worry about it and just create what *you* like!

+Also, as a matter of fact, Minecraft is strongly inspired (read: a 'clone') of an earlier game: [Infiniminer](https://en.wikipedia.org/wiki/Zachtronics#Infiniminer).

 ### Modeling